vladdsm/myblog_attempt/_posts/2018-02-02-works-LazyTrade4-StatisticalControl.md

 - Setting up Version Control for your projects
 - Integration with Decision Support System for Trading
 - Demo Trading Test
-- Be able to apply Reinforcement Learning to any generic problem
+- Be able to apply Reinforcement Learning to other generic problem

 Check out the course [here](https://www.udemy.com/your-trading-control-reinforcement-learning/?couponCode=LAZYTRADE4-10)